-NOTE: Recovery supports are a collection of non-clinical services that support recovery from alcohol and drug addiction.
+NOTE: Recovery supports are a collection of non clinical services that support recovery from alcohol and drug addiction.
 The ATR program is limited to 7 counties in West Central Missouri, 7 counties in Southwest Missouri, and 7 counties in Southeast Missouri.

 Significance: The federal Access to Recovery (ATR III) grant ended in September 2014, and the ATR IV grant began in July 2015.
+The decrease in number of consumers receiving spiritual services in quarter (Oct-Dec 2015) is due to a change in the menu of services.